Tell Congress to #FundLibraries

 Curious about the specifics of what federal funds have paid for over the past decade?
 Check out this detailed chart for all the services that federal funds have provided across the country!

-Download our Appropriations pathway for advocates to learn more about how the Appropriations process works.
+Download our federal budget pathway for library advocates to learn more about how the Congressional Appropriations process works.

 Invite members of Congress to visit your library.
 Check out these tips for organizing a virtual or in-person visit, and download this one-page introduction to Federal funding to share with them on the visit.